Peter

 + all tht BIG HRT lyng still!

-of Finchs playfulness, which is often overtly comic: if youve
+is indicative of Finchs playfulness, which is often overtly

-ever seen him read youll know that humour frequently combines
+comic: if youve ever seen him read youll know that humour

-with his infectious enthusiasm, making for powerful and often hilarious
+frequently combines with his infectious enthusiasm, making for powerful

 As a psychogeographer,